jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_image_set_scale_width.rs - This example shows how to create an image object and use it to insert the image into a worksheet.
 The image in this case is scaled.

+* doc_into_color.rs - An example of the different types of color syntax that is supported by the [`IntoColor`] trait.

 * doc_properties_checksum1.rs - Create a simple workbook to demonstrate the changing checksum due to the changing creation date.